La Vita Nuova: Cultural references

 The Henry Holiday painting Dante and Beatrice (1883) is inspired by La Vita Nuova, as was Dante Gabriel Rossetti's The Salutation of Beatrice (1859).
 Rossetti translated the work into English in 1848 and used the character name Monna Vanna from it as a title for his 1866 painting Monna Vanna.

 La vita nuova is a 1902 cantata based on the text by Ermanno Wolf-Ferrari.

 Vladimir Martynov's 2003 opera Vita Nuova premiered in the U.S. on February 28, 2009 at the Alice Tully Hall, performed by the London Philharmonic Orchestra, conducted by Vladimir Jurowski.

 A modified version of the opening line of the work's Introduction was used on the television show Star Trek: Voyager in the episode "Latent Image" (1999).
 The Doctor is concerned with a moral situation and Captain Janeway reads this book and leaves the Doctor to discover the poem.

 The author Allegra Goodman wrote a short story entitled "La Vita Nuova", published in the May 3, 2010 issue of The New Yorker, in which Dante's words (in English) are interspersed throughout the piece.

+Turkish novelist and Nobel Laureate Orhan Pamuk's 1994 novel Yeni Hayat (generally translated as The New Life) takes its title from Dante's original work.
+The novel's basic allegorical idea is also taken from Dante's work, but transposed to 1970s Türkiye, where political ideology is the spark that transforms the narrator's life.